 Ben Masters grew up in West Texas, studied wildlife biology at Texas A&M University, and spent four years working on a border ranch near Laredo.
 Masters is best known for UNBRANDED, a feature documentary on Netflix, in which he and three friends adopted 16 wild mustangs, trained them, and rode 3,000 miles from Mexico to Canada to inspire wild horse adoptions.
 He is a published author, a National Geographic photographer, cinematographer, and writer, and his work has received dozens of domestic and international awards including the Audience Award at Hot Docs International Film Festival, the People’s Choice Award at Banff Film Festival, and the Audience Award at Telluride Mountainfilm.
 Masters represents the interests of wildlife on 31.2 Million acres of federal public land as the Wildlife Management Chair of the BLM’s volunteer Wild Horse & Burro Advisory Board.

-Hillary Pierce is an Austin-based documentary storyteller and producer.
+Hillary Pierce is an Emmy Award-winning documentary producer based in Austin, Texas.
 She is a part of the producing team behind Keith Maitland's dual 2016 documentaries TOWER and A SONG FOR YOU: THE AUSTIN CITY LIMITS STORY.
 Hillary began her documentary career at Maysles Films under the tutelage of Direct Cinema pioneer Albert Maysles and earned an MFA in Documentary Film at Wake Forest University.
 Her film THE ONE WHO BUILDS tells the story of the Muslim director of a refugee resettlement agency in the American South.
-It is currently being used in classrooms nationwide as a tool for highlighting unity in diversity and exploring immigrant and refugee issues through an intimate lens.
-TOWER won the Grand Jury Documentary Prize and Audience Award at SXSW in 2016, broadcast nationally on PBS’ Independent Lens in February 2017 and was shortlisted for an Academy Award.
-It is now available on Netflix.
-She is currently developing new projects, consulting for fellow filmmakers, and producing The Wild Texas Film Tour with filmmaker and conservationist Ben Masters, an 11-city endeavor showcasing short films and speakers highlighting conservation, wildlife and outdoor adventure launching in fall 2017.
+TOWER won the Grand Jury Documentary Prize and Audience Award at SXSW in 2016, broadcast nationally on PBS’ Independent Lens in February 2017, was shortlisted for an Academy Award and won the 2018 Emmy for Outstanding Historical Documentary.

 Jay Kleberg is the Associate Director for Texas Parks and Wildlife Foundation.
 He is part of a team that conserves Texas’ most pristine lands to benefit wildlife and provide recreational opportunities to the public.
 He is a sixth generation Texan, born and raised on a working cattle ranch in South Texas.
 He is co-founder of a Brazilian-based Amazonian adventure travel company and conservation organization.
 Jay lived in El Paso for eight years working in cities along both sides of the US-Mexico border.
 He has experience with multi-day expeditions, having piloted a single-engine Cessna 5,500 miles from the Amazon to Texas in 2003, rode a mountain bike 2,700 miles along the Continental Divide Trail from the US- Mexico Border to Banff and paddled 264 miles of the San Marcos and Guadalupe Rivers as part of the Texas Water Safari.
 Jay lives in Austin with his wife and three daughters.